abhisekrout7711/restaurant/README.md

 - **Caching**: Results for frequently accessed locations are cached using `lru_cache` to reduce latency.

-- **Background Updates**: A background thread periodically reloads restaurant data from the CSV file to ensure the information is up-to-date.
+- **Background Updates**: A background thread periodically reloads (every 6 hours) restaurant data from the CSV file to ensure the information is up-to-date.

 - **Asynchronous Context**: The `lifespan` context manager is used to handle the initialization and cleanup of resources, such as loading the CSV data and starting the background thread.